eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 ## Conclusion

 That’s it!
 The server is now capable of handling multiple clients simultaneously, showcasing the power of epoll.
 In the next stage, we'll develop a straightforward TCP proxy.
-If you're unfamiliar with the concept, don't worry—the introduction section will provide clarity.
+The introduction section of the next stage will provide clarity on this topic.